In My Experience:

 Trauma In the Classroom

 I am fortunate, if I can call lt that, that I had gained some insight into this area because I had developed very close relationships with my high school students over the years, almost like a second mom to some kids and in some cases, the only mom figure some of them had ever had.
 So I heard a lot.
 I listened.
 I empathized.
 I called Child Protective Services more than I ever imagined I would have to.
 And I called upon our school counselors a lot.
-But I knew in my heart that even though I was a deeply committed English teacher who loved the standards and valued high level learning and wanted my students to be better prepared academically than I had been when I went off to college—even as a high level student—that some of my students could not begin to learn if they were experiencing emotional, mental, or physical trauma in their lives.
+But I knew in my heart that even though I was a deeply committed English teacher who loved the standards and valued high level learning and wanted my students to be better prepared academically than I had been when I went off to college—even as a top 10% student—that some of my students could not begin to learn if they were experiencing emotional, mental, or physical trauma in their lives.
 I often wondered why that one student who never did one iota of work in class, but simply came to class and slept, even came to school.
 Why even get out of bed and come to school, I wondered, if you aren’t going to do any work?
 Until I understood trauma and learned that school was the safest place he had to go to escape the awful conditions at his home.
 And realized he was exhausted and possibly dissociated as a result of what he had experienced.

 Teacher Stress = Classroom Stress = Possible Dysregulation